Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 \subsubsection{Non-spinning, Eccentric Inference}

 First we perform parameter estimation using \TEOBResumE{} with a non-spinning prior, but now we include eccentricity in the analysis.
 Our prior for the eccentricity is uniform in the range $0-0.3$, and the waveforms are generated from a lower frequency of $10$ Hz, rather than the 15 Hz used in our simulated signals.
+This is why we denote the measured initial eccentricity as $e_{10}$Hz.
 This is to allow us to compare our eccentricity measurements with Refs~\cite{Romero_Shaw_2019} and~\cite{Wu_2020} who use this as their reference frequency.
 We again use $f_{min} = 20$ Hz in the evaluation of the likelihood integral in Eq.~\ref{likelihood}.

 Panels (a) and (b) in Figure~\ref{fig:events} show the parameter estimation results of these two events.
-In the case of GW151226 we measure an eccentricity of $e_0 \approx 0.2$, with $e_0 = 0$ strongly excluded from the posterior.
-Furthermore, in agreement with our study of simulated eccentric signals, the recovered chirp mass differs remarkably from that measured by the LVC in~\cite{gwosc_catalog}, by an amount greater than the statistical error of the measurement.
-In the case of GW170608, the recovered eccentricity is very much consistent with $e_0 = 0.$ with an upper $90\%$ estimate of $e_0 = 0.16$.
+In the case of GW151226 we measure an eccentricity of $e_{10} \approx 0.2$, with $e_{10} = 0$ strongly excluded from the posterior by our non-spinning eccentric waveform model (this measurement will change when we include the effect of BH spins in the following section).
+Furthermore, in agreement with our study of simulated eccentric signals, the recovered chirp mass differs remarkably from that measured by the LVK in~\cite{gwosc_catalog}, by an amount greater than the statistical error of the measurement.
+In the case of GW170608, the recovered eccentricity is very much consistent with $e_{10} = 0.$ with an upper $90\%$ estimate of $e_{10} = 0.16$.
 Its chirp mass is measured to be somewhat lower than the LVC estimate, albeit consistent with $90\%$ credible intervals.
-In both cases the symmmetric mass ratio is determined to be closer to $q=1$ with greater certainty than the LVC estimate.
+In both cases the symmetric mass ratio is determined to be closer to $q=1$ with greater certainty than the LVC estimate~\cite{Abbott_2019}.

 In both cases, the 2-dimensional marginalized posterior for the chirp mass and eccentricity corroborate what our simulated signal study found along with~\cite{Lenon_2020}: the measurement of the chirp mass and eccentricity are correlated.
-These results show that GW151226 is likely an eccentric system with a lower chirp mass than previously thought, if we can disregard component spins.
+These results show that GW151226 would be interpreted as an eccentric system with a lower chirp mass than previously thought~\cite{Abbott_2019}, if we disregard component spins.
 The same effect is observed to a lesser degree in GW170608, which we find to be consistent with having a non-eccentric origin.
-We also note that allowing for eccentricity as a degree of freedom helps narrow down the measurement of both chirp mass and mass ratio for this event.
+We also note that allowing for eccentricity as a degree of freedom helps make the measurement of both chirp mass and mass ratio more precise for this event.